-Our members use a 12-minute video called, Lost but Found Safe and Sound™ (produced by the Association of National Park Rangers).
+NEK9 uses a 12-minute video called, Lost but Found Safe and Sound™ (produced by the Association of National Park Rangers).
 This 12-minute, professionally produced video is designed to show children, ages 4-12, what to do if they become lost in remote areas such as parks or forests.
 It follows the actions and thinking of 7-year-old Kelly, who sets out on a long-awaited hike on a beautiful day in the woods with her parents and brother.
 She runs ahead, gets separated from the rest of the family and becomes lost.
+Kelly is found safe by a search dog after spending the night in the woods.

 Our presenters can tailor the presentation to children and adults at all levels of experience and understanding.